h4llow3En/felixdoering.com/src/_i18n/en/_posts/2016-04-14-everything-new.md

 date:   2016-04-14 10:54:40+01:00
 teaser: |
   I wanted to have a more serious design the old one was just the standard Jekyll theme with some minor changes.
 It just was unready...
 tags: rebrush, telegram bot, tdo, todo list
+description: description.everything_new
 ---
 ## Everything has a new look